craftcms/awesome/README.md

 ### SEO
-- [SEOmatic](https://github.com/nystudio107/seomatic) A turnkey SEO implementation for Craft CMS that is comprehensive, powerful, and flexible.
+- [SEOmatic](https://github.com/nystudio107/seomatic) Turnkey SEO implementation for Craft CMS that is comprehensive, powerful, and flexible.
 - [Sprout SEO](https://sprout.barrelstrengthdesign.com/craft-plugins/seo) Provides a seamless way to manage SEO strategy within Craft CMS.
 Create metadata for Search, Structured Data, and Social Sharing.
 - [SEO](https://github.com/ethercreative/seo) Search engine optimization utilities for Craft CMS.
 - [Sitemap](https://www.putyourlightson.net/craft-sitemap) Automatically creates a dynamic XML sitemap of your entire site and informs search engines exactly which pages on your site are available for crawling.